DBCDK/content-first/doc/endpoints.md

 Each metatag can be one of the tags defined in [Metakompasset](https://github.com/DBCDK/metakompasset).
 The client must provide at least one metatag.

-The result is a list of books as structure:
+The result is a list of books as a JSON structure:

     [{pid: ...}, {pid: ...}, ...]